I’ve heard Daphne Sheldrick, the world’s expert on raising orphaned baby elephants, say on many occasions that “elephants are like us… but better.”

 Growing up I only knew elephants from reading Babar the Elephant books and going to zoos.
-Later I would see my first wild elephants in Africa.
-But it was while visiting the David Sheldrick Wildlife Trust on the edge of Nairobi National Park in Kenya that my love affair with the world’s largest land mammal really began.
+Later, I would see my first wild elephants in Africa.
+But it was while visiting the David Sheldrick Wildlife Trust on the edge of Nairobi National Park in Kenya, my love affair with the world’s largest land mammal really began.

-Today I am back at the Sheldrick centre for my fifth or sixth visit.
-I can’t get enough of the place and make a point of visiting whenever I am passing through Nairobi.
+I am back at the Sheldrick Centre for my fifth or sixth visit today.
+I can’t get enough of the place and make a point of visiting whenever I pass through Nairobi.

 Their excitement is palpable, their energy contagious and adorable.
 The young ellies have come to play, wallow in the mud, and take their mid-morning feeding of the milk solution Daphne Sheldrick perfected over years of trial and error.

-If the Sheldrick centre had volunteer positions I would sign up immediately.
-I envy the keepers who hand feed the elephants from gallon-sized “baby” bottles and at night sleep in the stalls with the baby elephants who need almost constant contact until the age of three.
+If the Sheldrick Centre had volunteer positions, I would sign up immediately.
+I envy the keepers who hand-feed the elephants from gallon-sized “baby” bottles and sleep in the stalls with the baby elephants who need almost constant contact until age three.

 Each story is as heartbreaking as the next.

 But there is a happy ending for most of the 200 elephants that have been brought here over the years.
 Daphne says, “There is a saying: If you love an animal, set it free, and if it loves you, it will come back to you to thank you from time to time.”
 She says she has found that to be very true.